iroshanAV/cpppayrollsys/README.md

 ```

-3.Home View for admin panel
+3.Home View for Admin panel

 ```